sadanand-singh/Blog/content/post/autoencoders.md

     - "Sadanand Singh"
 hasMath: true
 notebook: false
-draft: true
+draft: false
 disqus_identifier: autoencoders.sadanand
 readingTime: 10
 description:
 ---

 Usually in a conventional neural network, one tries to predict a target vector
 $y$ from input vectors $x$.
 In an autoencoder network, one tries to predict $x$ from $x$.
-You may think it is trivial to learn a mapping from $x$ to $x$ ...
+It is trivial to learn a mapping from $x$ to $x$ if the network has no constraints, but if the network is constrained the learning process becomes more interesting.

 <!--more-->